System and Organization Controls (SOC) 2 Type 2

 How often are Azure SOC reports issued?
 SOC reports for Azure, Dynamics 365, and other online services are based on a rolling 12-month run window (audit period) with new reports issued semi-annually (period ends are 31-Mar and 30-Sep).
+It takes approximately six weeks to produce and publish the attestation report following the end of the audit period.
 Bridge letters are issued during the first week of each quarter to cover the prior three-month period.
 For example, the January letter covers 1-Oct through 31-Dec, the April letter covers 1-Jan through 31-Mar, the July letter covers 1-Apr through 30-Jun, and the October letter covers 1-Jul through 30-Sep.

 Where can I get the Azure SOC audit documentation including bridge letters?
 For links to audit documentation, see Audit reports.
 You must have an existing subscription or free trial account in Azure or Azure Government to sign in.
 You can then download audit certificates, assessment reports, and other applicable documents to help you with your own regulatory requirements.

 If you're an Azure DevOps customers who can't access the Service Trust Portal, you can email Azure DevOps for its SOC 1 and SOC 2 reports.
 This email is to request Azure DevOps SOC reports only.